The Robinhood app is one of the hottest investment apps in the United States.

 Security: Questrade is a member of CIPF and the Investment Industry Regulatory Organization of Canada (IIROC).
 Customer accounts are protected with up to $10 million if the company goes bankrupt.

-Promotion: New Questrade clients receive $50 in free trades when you open an account.
-To trade, you need a minimum account balance of $1,000.
+Promotion: New Questrade clients receive $50 in free trades when they open an account and fund it.
+To start trading, you need a minimum account balance of $1,000.